kinecosystem/kin-website-docs/docs/nodejs/hi-kin.md

 This is the app ID of our account: anon
 ```

-Details of the `friendbot` service are too detailed for our Hello World tutorial, so when you're ready you should read [this](./sdk#friendbot).
+The description of the `friendbot` service is too detailed for our Hello World tutorial, so when you're ready, read it [here](./sdk#friendbot).

 ### Get Balance
 Whether you created a new account or opened an existing one, you can now perform the most basic action - check the  account balance.
 The KinAccount object provides a few basic methods including `getBalance()`.